uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 If you include both peer and self assessments, we recommend that you include the peer assessment before the self assessment.

+.. note:: If an open response assessment includes self assessment as well as peer assessment, the peer assessment score does not count towards the assignment's final grade.

 .. _PA Top Responses: